BeyondMicroControl/AsciiCAD/decisions.md

 ### Context: Need to start fresh or remove all content
 ### Decision: Add Clear button to Load & Save toolbar that:

-Wipes entire grid
+- Wipes a selected area on the grid
-Adds to undo stack
+- Adds to undo stack
-Requires no confirmation (relying on undo)
+- Requires no confirmation (relying on undo)

 ### Rationale:

-Quick reset functionality
+- Quick reset functionality
-Grouped with file operations
+- Grouped with file operations
-Undo provides safety net
+- Undo provides safety net

 ### Consequences: